Andrius Rudamina: Life as a Jesuit

-After a two-year novitiate at the Church of St. Ignatius, on 1 June 1620, he took his first religious vows.
+After a two-year novitiate at the Church of St. Ignatius in Vilnius, on 1 June 1620, he took his first religious vows.
 He was then sent to study theology at the Jesuit University in Vilnius.
 At that time, he befriended Andrew Bobola, who came to be known as the Apostle of Lithuania and became a saint, as well as Maciej Kazimierz Sarbiewski, a renowned Jesuit poet.
 Rudamina and Sarbiewski remained close friends for many years to come, and just before Rudamina's journey to India, Sarbiewski wrote a poem in honour of Rudamina, titled Ad Andream Rudaminum.
+Between 1620 and 1622, Rudamina studied theology at the Vilnius Academy.
 In 1622, Rudamina, together with a small number of other young and talented Jesuits from Vilnius, were sent to Rome to continue with their theological studies at the Roman College.
 On 3 June 1623, Rudamina was ordained as a priest.
 In 1624, he graduated from the Roman College.
 After receiving the consent of the Superior General of the Society of Jesus, Mutio Vitelleschi, to go on a mission to China on 5 September 1624, he left Rome for Lisbon.

 After the missionary preparations in Lisbon, at the beginning of March 1625, along with eleven Portuguese Jesuits, he sailed to Goa, which he reached on 22 August 1625.
 At the very beginning of his stay in India, however, Rudamina suffered from malaria and his superiors sent him to Macao where the climate was better for his fragile health.
 Rudamina spent less than a year in Goa, but he was the first Lithuanian ever to visit India.